porkhack/porkhack21-part1shipping/README.md

 That tells you the bookmarks resource is JSON, it is of `content-type` `application/vnd.oada.bookmarks.1+json`, and it has a `_meta` document (i.e. another JSON document storing arbitrary data _about_ the resource).
 The resource at `/bookmarks` has a "canonical" id of `resources/default:resources_bookmarks_321`.
 Also, it is currently on its first revision `_rev: 1`.

 ### Setup the Advance Ship Notice base API
+**Please note that this API is not set in stone and may not be the final API from the hackathon.**

 We will provide a script to initialize your installation to support the proposed ASN API at the start of the hackathon.
-However, for the puposes of helping understand how the API works, we will build it by hand in this section.
+However, for the purposes of helping understand how the API works, we will build it by hand in this section.

 This basically means we are creating the "tree" of resources that would map to the URL `/bookmarks/trellisfw/asns`.  i.e. `/bookmarks` will be a resource with a `trellisfw` key, and `/bookmarks/trellisfw` will be a resource with an `asns` key.